python/cpython/Doc/library/datetime.rst

    when *t3* is equal to ``timedelta.max``; in that case the former will produce a result while the latter will overflow.

-In addition to the operations listed above, :class:`timedelta` objects support certain additions and subtractions with :class:`date` and :class:`.datetime` objects (see below).
+In addition to the operations listed above, :class:`.timedelta` objects support certain additions and subtractions with :class:`.date` and :class:`.datetime` objects (see below).

 .. versionchanged:: 3.2
-   Floor division and true division of a :class:`timedelta` object by another :class:`timedelta` object are now supported, as are remainder operations and the :func:`divmod` function.
-True division and multiplication of a :class:`timedelta` object by a :class:`float` object are now supported.
+   Floor division and true division of a :class:`.timedelta` object by another :class:`.timedelta` object are now supported, as are remainder operations and the :func:`divmod` function.
+True division and multiplication of a :class:`.timedelta` object by a :class:`float` object are now supported.

-Comparisons of :class:`timedelta` objects are supported, with some caveats.
+Comparisons of :class:`.timedelta` objects are supported, with some caveats.

 The comparisons ``==`` or ``!=`` *always* return a :class:`bool`, no matter the type of the compared object::